christoff-buerger/racr/examples/examples-overview.md

 **Scheme library:** Yes
 **Peer-reviewed:** Published at the [_8th Transformation Tool Contest_](http://www.transformation-tool-contest.eu/2015/)

 Implementation of an _[fUML](http://www.omg.org/spec/FUML/) Activity Diagram_ interpreter, the competition scenario of [_The TTC 2015 Model Execution Case_](http://www.transformation-tool-contest.eu/2015/solutions_execution.html) of the [_8th Transformation Tool Contest_](http://www.transformation-tool-contest.eu/2015/).
-For a description of the scenario consult the original [task](ttc-2015-fuml-activity-diagrams/documentation/the-ttc-2015-model-execution-case.pdf) (`ttc-2015-fuml-activity-diagrams/documentation/the-ttc-2015-model-execution-case.pdf`).
+For a detailed description of the contest scenario consult the [original task](ttc-2015-fuml-activity-diagrams/documentation/the-ttc-2015-model-execution-case.pdf).

 The implemented activity diagram interpreter reuses the atomic Petri nets language.
 Attribute-based analyses map _fUML Activity Diagrams_ to Petri nets; their execution coincides with the respective diagram's execution.
 Since _fUML_ is a subset of the _Unified Modelling Language_, the example demonstrates the application of RAG-controlled rewriting for the specification of metamodel semantics and relates it to well-known metamodelling concepts.
 The task compromises the development of an executable domain model for _fUML Activity Diagrams_, including their domain concepts with intrinsic and (deduced) extrinsic properties, containment and (deduced) non-containment relations, well-formedness semantics and transformational execution semantics.

-The interpreter won the _Overall Quality Award_ of _The TTC 2015 Model Execution Case_ and is accompanied by a peer-reviewed paper explaining its implementation in detail:
+The interpreter won the [_Overall Quality Award_](ttc-2015-fuml-activity-diagrams/documentation/solution-award.pdf) of _The TTC 2015 Model Execution Case_ and is accompanied by a peer-reviewed paper explaining its implementation in detail:

 > Christoff Bürger.
 > "fUML Activity Diagrams with RAG-controlled Rewriting: A RACR Solution of The TTC 2015 Model Execution Case".
 > In: _TTC 2015: Proceedings of the 8th Transformation Tool Contest_.
 > Volume 1524.
 CEUR Workshop Proceedings.
 CEUR-WS.org, July 2015, pp. 27–36.
 > [Original version at CEUR-WS.org](http://ceur-ws.org/Vol-1524/paper10.pdf), [up-to-date version](ttc-2015-fuml-activity-diagrams/documentation/solution-description.pdf)

+A [poster](ttc-2015-fuml-activity-diagrams/documentation/solution-poster-a0.pdf) and [presentation](ttc-2015-fuml-activity-diagrams/documentation/solution-presentation.pdf) summarise the _RACR_-based solution.

 **Objective:** Application of RAG-controlled rewriting for metamodelling, using attributes and rewrites for non-transformational and transformational semantics respectively.